-How long does it take to get an LLC approved?
+How long does it take to get a Maryland LLC approved?
 LLC processing can take between 4 to 6 weeks, but this can be expedited for a fee.

 Step 4: Create A Maryland LLC Operating Agreement

 Creating a Maryland LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.

 - How existing members may transfer or terminate their membership

 - How profits and dividends will be distributed